mtscott3/mtscott3/README.md

 Dedicated Sales Professional with a backround in science, business, software development, and Information Technology utilizing a Master of Business Administration and a Bachelor of Science in Biology.
 Demonstrated aptitude in software development via multiple programming languages.
 Proven experience delivering exceptional sales and results for multiple divisions of a global fortune 500 contract development & manufacturing organization (CDMO) in pharmaceuticals and biotechnology.

 ## PROFESSIONAL OBJECTIVES 💰💰💰
-SOFTWARE DEVELOPER/SOFTWARE ENGINNER 👨‍💻:
+SOFTWARE DEVELOPER/SOFTWARE ENGINEER 👨‍💻:
 - Understand, design, and troubleshoot software for a U.S. or international based company utilizing extensive problem solving capabilities to evaluate software and make improvements.
-Responsible for designing technical plans, compiling bugs, creating reports, programmming, and technology enginnering.
+Responsible for designing technical plans, compiling bugs, creating reports, programming, and technology engineering.

 SALES ROLE 👔:
 - Drive or close new business and revenue within a regional or global territory for a U.S. or international based company creating mutual advancement and triumph.
 Responsible for prospecting, business development, territory management, pipeline growth, and technical sales calls.